Keyboard shortcuts can be found here

 By default, you are in ‘Loupe View’ - which is where you see one main image and a filmstrip.

-To switch to ‘Grid View’, tap (g) or click the icon in the toolbar.
+To switch to ‘Grid View’, tap (G) or click the icon in the toolbar.
+In grid view the slider in the toolbar changes the size of the thumbnails.

-- Press (z) to enter and exit zoom mode, or click the magnifying glass next to the slider in the toolbar.
+- Press (Z) to enter and exit standard zoom mode, or click the magnifying glass next to the slider in the toolbar.
 This will zoom you to your preset zoom level (100% by default).
 In zoom mode you can click and drag around the image.

 - We remember your last zoom position, so if you go to the next image and enter standard zoom mode you will zoom to the same point.